THE MOST TRUSTED COPYCAT RECIPES

 Red Lobster Parrot Bay Coconut Shrimp

-Fans of this dish say the best part is the pina colada dipping sauce.
+Fans of this dish say the best part is the piña colada dipping sauce.
 And it's true.
 That sauce is so good you could eat it with a spoon.
 But the coconut shrimp is pretty awesome too, just on its own.
 Red Lobster's secret formula includes Captain Morgan's Parrot Bay rum, which sweetens the batter and adds a great coconut flavor (plus you can whip up a nice cocktail with it while you're cooking).
 Panko breadcrumbs—which give a nice crunch to the shrimp—can be found in the aisle of your market where all the Asian foods are parked.
-This secret recipe makes two times the size of a serving you get at the Lobster, so there should be enough for everyone.
-The real thing comes with salsa on the side in addition to the pina colada sauce, but you may not even want to include it.
+My Red Lobster Parrot Bay coconut shrimp copycat recipe makes two times the size of a serving you get at the Lobster, so there should be enough for everyone.
+The real thing comes with salsa on the side in addition to the piña colada sauce, but you may not even want to include it.

 Find more of your favorite Red Lobster copycat recipes here.